How to Create a Proxmox Offline Repository Mirror for Air-Gapped Environments

 Signed-By: /usr/share/keyrings/proxmox-archive-keyring.gpg

 This configuration points your system to the Proxmox repository without requiring a subscription, and ensures package integrity with the provided GPG key.
-Afterwards, we can simply update the repository data and install the package proxmox-offline-mirror by running the following commands:

 apt-get update ; apt install proxmox-offline-mirror

-Once installed, the proxmox-offline-mirror command will be available on your system, ready to create offline mirrors for Proxmox VE and Debian repositories.
 This method allows you to prepare air-gapped environments efficiently or maintain local mirrors for multiple Proxmox installations.
 The next step is to prepare the directory structure for the mirrored repositories which can be placed anywhere.
-In this example, we use /var/lib/proxmox-offline-mirror/mirrors and mirror the following repositories (you can add/remove on your own):
+In this example, we use /var/lib/proxmox-offline-mirror/mirrors and mirror the following repositories (you can add or remove these as needed):

 o debian-trixie-security